siddhartharvind/CacheSim/README.md

-# Building a cache coherant Cache Access Simulator
+# Building a cache coherent Cache Access Simulator
 `cache_sim.c` is a simple cache simulator.
 There is a memory region along with an L1 Cache.
 The cache is replaced using a simple direct-mapped policy.

 The program reads a file `input_0.txt` which consists of a set of instructions, which can be either Reads or Writes, and then executes them.